pierangelo1982/learning-ELK-STACK/Elasticsearch -basic.md

 ### Basic Of Elasticsearch

-Create a mapping for the index, in some way is how create an empty database:
+Create a mapping schema for the index, in some way is how create an empty database:
+Crea uno schema per poter poi inidicizzare:
 ```
 curl -H "Content-Type: application/json" -XPUT 127.0.0.1:9200/movies -d '
 {